 \paragraph{Conformal prediction using copulas.}

-We implemented this method using the source code released by the authors~\cite{messoudi2021copula}, following the setup described in the original publication.
-The training and validation sets were combined to form a calibration set.
+We implement the method using the source code released by the authors~\citep{messoudi2021copula}.
+Following the setup described in the original publication, the training and validation sets are combined to form a calibration set.

 \paragraph{Conformal prediction using local ellipsoids}